eiji03aero/junretsu-counter/README.md

     just a target performance and try to optimize codes as much as possible.

 ### Components
-- Requester
+- Client
-  - makes request concurrently.
+  - makes requests.
-  - assign 1 cpu core.
-- Handler
+- Server
   - handles request to:
     - increments counter
-    - keep the count to its own memory and flush it to db once in a while?
+    - keep the count to its own memory and flush it to db at proper rate
 - DB
   - holds the current count, so that external system can retrieve it.